-Example: Patrick, an employee at the Department of Education, recently married his partner, Miesha.
+Example: Patrick, a Federal employee, recently married his partner, Miesha.
 Patrick is the sole custodial parent of his son, and Miesha will be adopting the child.
 As part of the adoption process, Patrick is required to accompany Miesha to meetings with the adoption attorney, and he asks his supervisor if he can use sick leave for adoption related purposes to attend these mandatory attorney meetings.
 Should Patrick's supervisor approve his request to use sick leave?

 No. Sick leave for adoption related purposes may only be used by an employee who is adopting a child.
 Even though Patrick is required to attend meetings with the adoption attorney, since he is not the person adopting the child, he may not use sick leave for his time away from work.
-Patrick may request other leave such as annual leave or leave without pay, or request workplace flexibilities, to attend these appointments.
+Patrick may request other leave such as annual leave or leave without pay, or request work scheduling flexibilities, to attend these appointments.